wrdsb/sis-api/README.md

-# sis-api
+# SIS API
-A RESTful API for a generic abstraction of a Student Information System
+A RESTful API for a generic abstraction of a Student Information System.